 Residents Maintain Autonomy

-This metric measures the percentage of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and bathing.
+This datapoint measures the percentage of long-term stay patients that required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.
+Many argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile